 What is the urgent-incoming[.]email site?

 Sharing many similarities with withoughzp.club, xrclicks.xyz, lastmedias.biz and thousands of others, urgent-incoming[.]email is a rogue website.
-Visitors to this page are presented with questionable material and/or are redirected to other untrustworthy or possible malicious sites.
-Few user access urgent-incoming[.]email intentionally, most get redirected to them by intrusive adverts or by PUAs (Potentially Unwanted Applications).
+Visitors to this page are presented with dubious material and/or are redirected to other untrusted or malicious sites.
+Few users access urgent-incoming[.]email intentionally - most are redirected to them by intrusive ads or by Potentially Unwanted Applications (PUAs).
 These apps do not need express user permission to be installed onto systems.
 Following successful infiltration, PUAs can cause redirects, run intrusive advertisement campaigns and collect browsing-related information.

-The behavior of the urgent-incoming[.]email website is determined by visitors' geolocations.
-The site learns this information by checking users' IP (Internet Protocol) addresses.
-To elaborate how this works: whether visitors' are redirected elsewhere and/or are presented with dubious content - depends on their geolocations.
-Furthermore, urgent-incoming[.]email employs deceptive tactics to push users into enabling its browser notifications, it claims that "This window can be closed by clicking 'Allow'.
-If you want to continue actions on this site, just click on the detailed information".
-Should the notifications be allowing - the webpage will begin running intrusive advert campaigns.
+The behavior of urgent-incoming[.]email is determined by visitors' geolocations.
+The site learns this information by checking their IP (Internet Protocol) addresses.
+To elaborate how this works, whether visitors are redirected elsewhere and/or are presented with dubious content depends on their geolocations.
+Furthermore, urgent-incoming[.]email employs deceptive tactics to encourage users into enabling its browser notifications.
+It claims that "This window can be closed by clicking 'Allow'.
+If you want to continue actions on this site, just click the detailed information".
+Should notifications be allowed, the web page begins running intrusive ad campaigns.
 The delivered ads are most than just a nuisance, they also pose a threat to device and user safety.
-Once clicked on, intrusive ads redirect to various sale-based/promotional, untrustworthy, compromised, deceptive/scam and malicious sites.
-Some of these can even stealthily download/install software (e.g. PUAs).
-Unwanted applications can have varied abilities and they can be in different combinations.
-PUAs can force-open dangerous websites and/or run intrusive advertisement campaigns.
-What is more, most PUAs can track data.
+Once clicked, intrusive ads redirect to various sale-based/promotional, untrusted, compromised, deceptive/scam and malicious sites.
+Some can even stealthily download/install rogue software (e.g. PUAs).
+These unwanted applications can have varied capabilities, often in different combinations.
+PUAs can force-open dangerous websites and run intrusive advertisement campaigns.
+Furthermore, most PUAs can track data.
 They can record browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect personal information extracted from it (IP addresses, geolocations and other details).
-This vulnerable information is then monetized by being shared with and/or sold to third parties (potentially, cyber criminals).
-In summary, presence of unwanted software on devices can lead to system infections, financial losses, serious privacy issues and even identity theft.
+This vulnerable information is then monetized by sharing with and/or selling to third parties (potentially, cyber criminals).
+In summary, the presence of this unwanted software on devices can lead to system infections, financial loss, serious privacy issues and even identity theft.
 To protect device integrity and user privacy, all suspect applications and browser extensions/plug-ins must be removed without delay.

 |Observed Domains||8osrp.urgent-incoming[.]email; gjese.urgent-incoming[.]email; uc1l0.urgent-incoming[.]email; nhzbl.urgent-incoming[.]email; ko88r.urgent-incoming[.]email; rck28.urgent-incoming[.]email|